miledivovic/cass-npm-backup/README.md

 * Removed rollup rule parsed language.
 * Removed /bin/.
 It was a neat idea.
 * Removed dependencies on most JS files in /lib/, except one to facilitate worker based asynchronous cryptography.
 * All schema.org objects are now in a schema object.
-As an example, Thing is now schema.Thing, Person is now schema.Person.
+As an example, `Thing` is now `schema.Thing`, `Person` is now `schema.Person`.
 Schema.org objects have been updated to the most recent version.
-* All CTDL objects are now in a ce object.
-As an example, CE’s version of Competency is now available under ce.Competency.
+* All CTDL objects are now in a `ce` object.
+As an example, CE’s version of `Competency` is now available under `ce.Competency`.
 CTDL objects have been updated to the most recent version.
 * All objects have been moved from using a st-js shim to do class definitions to the ECMAScript 6 class object.
 * Removed dependencies on antlr4, browser-or-node, pure-uuid, request, text-encoding, xmlhttprequest, and added dependencies to axios, web-worker, promise-worker.
 ## Migration Guide